• Skip to primary navigation

 Very specific worry

-• I am worried that I might have stomach cramps at 3pm today
+• I am worried that I might have stomach cramps at 3 pm today

-If you are worried that something bad might happen and the following things happen over the course of the day, week or year
+If you are worried that something bad might happen and the following things happen over the course of the day, week or year.

 • lose your purse (today)

-• sprain your wrist (two days time)
+• sprain your wrist (two days)

-• have an argument (next week)
+• argue (next week)

 • don’t get the job (next month)

-Why being specific is important.
+Why being specific is essential.

-If you are not specific, like in the example above – worried that you will get sick and something does happen, you have no concrete evidence to say it was related to your worry or that the compulsions you carry out, help in any way.
+If you are not specific, like in the example above – worried that you will get sick and something does happen, you have no concrete evidence to say it was related to your worry or that the compulsions you carry out help in any way.

-If you want to reduce the amount of time you spend worrying about bad things that might happen or if you are trying to reduce compulsions, I would recommend the following
+If you want to reduce the amount of time you spend worrying about bad things that might happen or if you are trying to reduce compulsions, I would recommend the following.

-Be specific and select a time frame
+Be specific and select a time frame.